Matcha Green Tea Smoothie, Energy Boost (Vegan & Gluten-Free)

 The amount of water and meat in a fresh coconut varies, so adjust accordingly.
 One coconut can have as much as 2 cups of water and 1 cup of meat.
 But the yield is usually a little more than half of that.
 If there is less coconut water, add a little bit more water and sweetener.
 With the blender filled with all ingredients, the liquid should reach 2 cups.
 I like to make this smoothie a little thin and watery during the summer, that way I stay properly hydrated.
 Add more ice and spinach to make it thicker.
 Matcha has caffeine and so I drink this smoothie in the morning or early afternoon.

-1 young Thai coconut, water & meat (or you can sub a banana + 8oz water + 1 spoonful of almond butter)
+1 young Thai coconut, water & meat (or you can sub a banana + 10 oz water)

-Put the ingredients in that order into the blender--the coconut water (or water, banana & almond butter) goes in first and the ice cubes go in last.
+Put the ingredients in that order into the blender--the coconut water & coconut meat (or water, banana & almond butter) goes in first and the ice cubes go in last.

 Blend on high until smooth, store in separate serving jars to take on the go.

 *Note on stevia: Different brands will have different levels of sweetness.
 If you stick to one brand, you’ll get a better sense of how much you need in your recipes.
-The great thing about it is, although it can get bitter if you put too much, your taste buds will adjust eventually.
-The more you have it, the more you’ll get used to it.
-Over time, you can use more drops instead of sweeteners and it won’t taste bitter.
+The great thing about it is, although it can get bitter if you put too much, your taste buds will eventually adjust.
+The more you have it, the more you’ll get used to it and over time, you can use more drops instead of sweeteners and it won’t taste bitter.

 I made a smoothie for my brother and I to split.
 He made a little face and said, “It tastes a little bitter.”
 I knew that meant there was a little too much stevia for his palette since he’s a newbie and that I had gotten used to it.
 I said, “Really?!
 Yes!”
 He did an eye roll and sarcastically said, “Oh joy, yeah, that’s great.”